moov-io/watchman/README.md

 - async searches and notifications (webhooks)
 - Library to download and parse OFAC files

-### OFAC Data

-#### Refresh

-OFAC supports a one-off re-download and refresh of OFAC data from the federal website, simply issue a request like: `curl -v http://a.b.c.d:9094/ofac/refresh`.
-The response will be `200 OK` only if successful and an errors will be logged to stdout.

 ## Links

 - [Sanctions Search Page](https://sanctionssearch.ofac.treas.gov/)